 Coal is a readily combustible rock containing more than 50% by weight of carbon.

 Refining petroleum thus obtained yields many useful products.
-Let’s have a look at it.
+Let’s have a look at them.

 Products of Petroleum

 Petroleum products are obtained as a result of refining crude oil in oil refineries.
 There are numerous products that are created from petroleum and its by-products.
-A study reveals that by-products of petroleum alone provides scope to obtain 6000+ new products, to name a few, fertilizer, perfume, flooring, insecticides, soaps, vitamins, petroleum jelly etc.
+A study reveals that by-products of petroleum alone provides scope to obtain 6000+ new products, to name a few, fertilizers, perfumes, flooring, insecticides, soaps, vitamins, petroleum jelly, etc.